ryanjeffares/grace/README.md

 ## Alpha Release Roadmap
 * Exception system
-  * In progress - throw exceptions in operator overloads in the Value class instead of Handlers
+  * In progress - need to jump to the catch block when an exception is thrown
-  * `throw` keyword for the language itself
 * Experiment with string interning
 * Make unused expression results illegal
 * Unicode support for `char`s